Montana law is clear, hunter education is required for anyone born after January 1, 1985, or hunter apprenticeship for anyone 10 or older.

 Resident Licenses

-A resident is a person who has lived in Montana for at least 180 days.
+A resident is an individual who has resided in Montana for at least 180 consecutive days.
 Active-duty military members stationed in Montana are considered residents.
 All Montana residents age 11 or older must have the Base Hunting License and the Conservation License as prerequisites when purchasing or applying for licenses and/or permits required to hunt specific game species, as per state regulations.

 Non-Resident Licenses